-It is of great help with balance exercises such as the pelvic thrust and you should also have it in the back of your mind that stability ball exercises are not all about strength, not strength exercises or speed but control.
+You should also have it in the back of your mind that stability ball exercises are not all about strength, not strength exercises or speed but control.
 I love that, ‘’control’’!
-If you have control of anything you can be at the top, right?
-So, control is all need here to gain mastery of stability ball exercises.
+So, control is all you need here to gain mastery of stability ball exercises.

-So, because this article is stability ball exercises for beginners, I wish to start with the basics, then in my next article will proceed to the advanced.
+So, because this article is about stability ball exercises for beginners, I wish to start with the basics, then in my next article will proceed to the advanced ones.
 Before we proceed there is the need to point out how to sit on the exercise ball and also make sure you select the right size you are comfortable with.

 Table of Contents